How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 minutes of reading

-According to a study by the European Express Association (2024), 3.2% of high-value packages are subject to an incident during international transport, mainly due to preparation failures rather than transport problems.
-This operational guide arms you with the protocols used by industry leaders to secure their critical shipments.
+According to a study by the European Express Association (2024), 3.2% of high-value parcels are subject to incidents during international transport, mainly due to failures in preparation rather than transport issues.
+This operational guide equips you with the protocols used by industry leaders to secure their critical shipments.

 The European Risk Matrix

-Before shipping, analyze your shipment according to these 4 critical dimensions:
+Before shipping, analyze your shipment according to these four critical dimensions:

 • Zone B (Spain, Italy, Belgium): Solid infrastructure, 1.4% claims ratio

-• Zone C (Eastern Europe, Balkans): Reinforced handling recommended, 2.9% claims ratio
+• Zone C (Eastern Europe, Balkans): Enhanced handling recommended, 2.9% claims rate

-• Compact & Dense (jewelry, watches): High theft risk, maximum discretion
+• Compact & Dense (Jewelry, Watches): High risk of theft, maximum discretion

-• Fragile & Technical (medical instruments): Risk of breakage, specialized packaging
+• Fragile & Technical (Prototypes, Medical Instruments, Drones, High-Tech Products): Risk of breakage, specialized packaging

-• Voluminous & Precious (works of art) : Expert handling, dedicated transport
+• Bulky & Valuable (Paintings, works of art): Expert handling, dedicated transport

 Mandatory Preliminary Documentation